rodoliver/CSU_Life_Run_Website/README.md

 The app may not be fully complete but there is some importaint info to tell the user_info

 To be able to use the site as an admin you need to login with:

-The username:  username
+--The username:  username
-The password:  password
+--The password:  password

 Only the admin can see all the users in the database via the admin tab.